Joell Ortiz

-During the same time Joell also went on to win the 2004 EA Sports Battle which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.
-The same year he was offered a contract to Jermaine Dupri's So So Def label.
-He released his debut album The Brick: Bodega Chronicles in 2007.
-Since then, he has released Free Agent (2011), House Slippers (2014) and Monday (2019).
-He is currently one half of the rap duo Crook and Joell with his former Slaughterhouse bandmate, Crooked I. Together, they released three studio albums.
+During this time, Ortiz also competed in and won the 2004 EA Sports Battle, which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.
+He was offered a recording contract to Jermaine Dupri's So So Def Recordings, but signed with Dr. Dre's Aftermath Entertainment, an imprint of Interscope Records in 2006.
+Despite this, his debut studio album, The Brick: Bodega Chronicles (2007), was released independently, along with his subsequent albums Free Agent (2011), House Slippers (2014) and Monday (2019).
+In 2016 he formed the group No Panty, with Bodega Bamz and Nitty Scott, and released the mixtape Westside Highway Story, produced by Salaam Remi.
+In 2022, he formed the rap duo Crook and Joell with former Slaughterhouse bandmate Kxng Crooked; they have released three studio albums.

 Biography

 Joell Christopher Ortiz was born to Puerto Rican parents in Brooklyn, New York on July 6, 1980, where he grew up in East Williamsburg.
-He was formerly signed to Dr. Dre's Aftermath Entertainment record label.

-He was featured in the Unsigned Hype column of the March 2004 issue of The Source Magazine and was also selected as Chairman's Choice in XXL Magazine.
+Ortiz was featured in the Unsigned Hype column of the March 2004 issue of The Source Magazine and was also selected as Chairman's Choice in XXL Magazine.
 During the same time Joell also went on to win the 2004 EA Sports Battle which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.

-The same year he was offered a contract to Jermaine Dupri's So So Def label.
+The same year, he was offered a contract to Jermaine Dupri's So So Def label.
 The deal quickly went sour which caused Joell to start beef with Jermaine.
 Joell has since collaborated with KRS-One and Kool G. Rap.

-Joell released his street album called The Brick: Bodega Chronicles April 24, 2007, on Koch Records.
-The album was recorded while Joell was trying to get signed and going through some tough times personally.

-Although he was signed to Aftermath Entertainment, Dr. Dre allowed him to release the street album on Koch Records.
+Ortiz released his debut album The Brick: Bodega Chronicles April 24, 2007, on Koch Records.
+The album was recorded prior to him getting signed.
+Although he was signed to Aftermath Entertainment, label boss Dr. Dre allowed him to release the street album on Koch Records.
 The Brick features production by Showbiz, The Alchemist, Domingo, Ho Chi from Killahertz Productions, Lil' Fame of M.O.P., Novel, and Moss, among others.
 Guest spots include Big Daddy Kane, Styles P, Big Noyd, M.O.P, Akon, Immortal Technique, Grafh, Ras Kass, Stimuli, and Novel.

-Ortiz is one quarter of the supergroup Slaughterhouse who released their highly anticipated Slaughterhouse EP on February 8, 2011.
+Ortiz is one quarter of the supergroup Slaughterhouse, who released their debut extended play, Slaughterhouse EP, on February 8, 2011.
 The group released their second studio album, Welcome to: Our House, on August 28, 2012.